NameEustratios Stephanos (Stephanos) Ralli, GG Grandson

 Note 1(Chaviara-Axeskoufotos) Laid the foundation stone at St Sophia Church, London, in 1877.
 Pan-Hellenic Calendar Journal: "The Patriarch of the Greeks in this place... this man's name will be related to that church for centuries."

-Note 2Founded Ralli Bros in 1818 with his brother John.
-This, gazetted in 1826 as of 25 Finsbury Circus, London, grew into one of the greatest international trading houses and merchant banks with estates, warehouses and shipping fleets throughout the world.
+Note 2Founded a London company in 1818 with his brother John.
+This became Ralli Brothers in 1826 at 25 Finsbury Circus, London, It grew into one of the greatest international trading houses and merchant banks with estates and warehouses throughout the world.

-Note 3One of the founders in 1842, with Alexander Constantine Ionides, Antonius Theodore Ralli and John Stephen Scilizzi, of the first dedicated cemetery for the London Greek community at West Norwood, London.
+Note 3One of the founders in 1842, with Alexander Constantine Ionides, Antonius Theodore Ralli and John Stephen Schilizzi, of the first dedicated cemetery for the London Greek community at West Norwood, London.

 Note 4In 1858 he was a founding member of the Baltic Exchange in London.
 This consisted of an original 87 merchants, 13 Russian brokers, 2 Russian merchants, 4 'gentlemen' and 3 shipbrokers.